SacredData/COMPUTER/README.md

 * **wordnet**: Select some text and have the computer speak back to you the top definitions.

 More are on the way, I promise!

+## Dependencies

+You'll need to install Julius, or you may prefer to use the Julius binary included in the repo.
+It should work on most standard x86_64 systems.

+The audio feedback is delivered via ALSA.

+Of course, if you want to make use of all available voice commands, you'll need to install the apps listed above. ;)

+## I Wanna Say Stuff!

+OK.
+Once everything is up and running, try these phrases out:

+*"Computer: say time"*

+*"Computer: define selection"* (Highlight text before saying this command.)

+*"Computer: start music"* (Open deadbeef first.)

+*"Computer: switch to window two"*